Use case · Updated April 29, 2026

 5. Transcribe each track — drop each .flac into ScribeForge.
 Result is a clean per-speaker transcript.
 Combine by timestamp at the end.

 FLAC is lossless and large.
-A 1-hour call produces 30–100 MB per speaker — over the 25 MB cap.
-Convert to OGG Opus at 32 kbps mono first:
+A 1-hour call produces 30–100 MB per speaker, sometimes more.
+Convert to OGG Opus at 32 kbps mono first if the file is near or over the cap:

 ffmpeg -i speaker.flac -c:a libopus -b:a 32k -ac 1 speaker.ogg

-32 kbps Opus mono is plenty for transcription accuracy — the human voice fits in that bitrate cleanly.
-Result is 5–10× smaller, fits well under the cap.
+32 kbps Opus mono is usually enough for speech transcription while keeping files much smaller.
+Result is typically 5–10× smaller and fits better under the cap.

 Combining per-speaker transcripts